Library Education Visits

 Themed loan boxes

-Rutland Library Service has a small collection of themed loan boxes, on history and local studies themes.
-These include:
+Rutland Library Service has a very small collection of themed loan boxes (one box on each topic), on history and local studies themes.
+These are issued on a ‘first come, first served’ basis, and are:

 Study guides for GCSE, A-Levels and more